pavanjava/devops-agent/README.md

 Apache2.0 License - see LICENSE file for details

-## Roadmap
+## RoadMap

 - [ ] Implement log analysis with pattern detection
-- [ ] Add support for multiple LLM providers
+- [ ] Add support for multiple LLM providers with model params `--model gpt-5-mini`
-- [ ] Create template library for common infrastructure patterns
+- [ ] Add Support for self-hosted models `Ollama` & `vLLM`
-- [ ] Add interactive mode
+- [ ] Add Support for Reasoning controls
-- [ ] Support for custom plugins
+- [ ] Add Support for MCP to use local file system for quick access
+- [ ] Add support for Human-in-the-Loop for more focused and collaborated work
-- [ ] Integration with CI/CD pipelines
+- [ ] Create direct pip package for easy install of the agent.

 ## Support